or Sciatic Pain?

 Repetitive or stressful activities are common known causes of radiculopathy.
 If you have a job that involves repetitive motions or heavy lifting, you are particularly at risk for radiculopathy.
 A genetic disposition and other spine disorders can also increase your risk of developing radiculopathy.

-As Physical Medicine & Rehabilitation Physicians, we treat patients every day that suffer from lumbar radiating pain and receive the benefits from our pain medicine procedures and coordinated physical rehab.
+As physical medicine and rehabilitation physicians, we treat patients every day that suffer from lumbar radiating pain and receive the benefits from our pain medicine procedures and coordinated physical rehab.
 Once we have diagnosed the pain generator, we can actively treat the condition.